A habitat worth conserving

 Many introduced plant species brought by sealers and whalers but also by more recent activities, have managed to survive, particularly in areas of human disturbance around the whaling stations.
 Some of these plants are being removed as part of a weed management project.

 Three types of kelp (giant seaweed) and many smaller species of seaweed surround much of the coastline of South Georgia, providing shelter for young fish and other marine species.

 There are no permanent residents on South Georgia.
-Two Government Officers, a Deputy Postmaster, British Antarctic Survey (BAS) personnel and the South Georgia Heritage Trust Museum team are based King Edward Point (KEP)/Grytviken, the main administrative centre.
-Four BAS personnel based at Bird Island conduct long-term wildlife monitoring.
+Positions consist of Government Officers, Postmaster, British Antarctic Survey (BAS) scientists, field and station staff.
+The South Georgia Heritage Trust Museum team are based King Edward Point (KEP)/Grytviken, the main administrative centre.
+BAS personnel based at Bird Island conduct long-term wildlife monitoring.

-There were around 14,000 visitors to South Georgia in 2014/15 made up of cruise ship passengers, staff and crew, yachts, science teams, and staff from Royal Navy ships on patrol, fisheries patrol vessels and research ships.
+Yearly there are around 14,000 visitors to South Georgia made up of cruise ship passengers, staff and crew, yachts, science teams, and staff from Royal Navy ships on patrol, fisheries patrol vessels and research ships.
 If you are interested in visiting South Georgia, please get in touch.